ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Abstract

 \section{Abstract}

-The recent surge of interest in comprehensive multimodal models has necessitated the unification of diverse modalities.
-However, the unification suffers from disparate methodologies.
-Continuous visual generation necessitates the full-sequence-attend \textit{diffusion}-based approach, despite its divergence from the \textit{autoregressive modeling} in the text domain.
-In this paper, we explore an interpolation between autoregressive and modeling to model visual information.
-At its core, we present \OURS, an \textbf{A}utoregressive blockwise \textbf{C}onditional \textbf{Di}ffusion \textbf{T}ransformer, where the block size of diffusion, i.e., the size of autoregressive units, can be flexibly adjusted to interpolate between token-wise autoregression and full-sequence diffusion denoising. \OURS is easy to implement, as simple as creating a Skip-Causal Attention Mask (SCAM) during training.
+Autoregressive and diffusion models have achieved remarkable progress in language models and visual generation, respectively.
+We present \OURS, a novel \textbf{A}utoregressive blockwise \textbf{C}onditional \textbf{Di}ffusion \textbf{T}ransformer, that innovatively combines autoregressive and diffusion paradigms.
+By introducing a block-wise autoregressive unit, \OURS offers a flexible interpolation between token-wise autoregression and full-sequence diffusion, bypassing the limitations of discrete tokenization.
+The generation of each block is formulated as a conditional diffusion process, conditioned on prior blocks. \OURS is easy to implement, as simple as applying a specially designed Skip-Causal Attention Mask on the standard diffusion transformer during training.
 During inference, the process iterates between diffusion denoising and autoregressive decoding that can make full use of KV-Cache.
-We show that \OURS performs best among all autoregressive baselines under similar model scales on image and video generation tasks.
-We also demonstrate that benefiting from autoregressive modeling, pretrained \OURS can be transferred in visual understanding tasks despite being trained with the diffusion objective.
-The analysis of the trade-off between autoregressive modeling and diffusion demonstrates the potential of \OURS to be used in long-horizon visual generation tasks.
-These strengths make it promising as the backbone of future unified models.
+We validate the effectiveness of \OURS on image, video, and text generation and show that \OURS performs best among all autoregressive baselines on similar model scales on visual generation tasks.
+We also demonstrate that benefiting from autoregressive modeling, pretrained \OURS can be transferred to visual understanding tasks despite being trained with the generative objective.
+The analysis of the trade-off between autoregressive and diffusion demonstrates the potential of \OURS to be used in long-horizon visual generation tasks.
+We hope that \OURS offers a novel perspective on visual autoregressive generation and sheds light on new avenues for unified models.